-Despite the very middle school nature of keeping favourites, for ten years now I have kept a list of films on a shrinking scrap of paper by my desk.
+Despite the endless middle schoolness of keeping favourites, for ten years now I have kept a list of films on a yellow scrap of paper by my desk.

 I don't believe in the ranking of films any more than the ranking of one's children, of excitement over amazement, the fall or spring.
-The series of self-congratulatory embraces that the film industry gives itself on an annual basis confuses its own hard work for that of an athlete .
-Stories are not competitive.
-Those who repeatedly make this mistake ("that's nothing, we dragged ourselves to school through 15 feet of snow, shoeless...") grow repeatedly tiresome.
-Perhaps they fear losing one's attention — your love — in the way a good film does not.
+The series of self-congratulatory embraces that the film industry gives itself on an annual basis confuses its own work for that of an athlete .
+Storytelling is not competitive.
+It's light and sound.

 And yet here's a list.
 Unordered, inconsistent, uncomprehensive, mine.
-This is its disclaimer.
+That was its disclaimer.

-I do hope sharing it is not just part of this modern mode of airing everything down to one's quietest belch in public.
-I hope I do this for the right reason: to remember that which pleased me at some point in my life, that which I believe worth your valuable time .
+I hope this finds you with the right reasons: sharing that which pleased me at some point in my life, that which I believe worth your precious time .

 There is little that is snotty or arch or here simply to make me look clever.
-You've probably been meaning to see much of this.
+Much of the commonplace.
+Much that you've been meaning to see already.
 In which case, as the apostate said to the royal governor, I'd be honoured to give you a push.

-Sad, perhaps, as when a handsome star has the old face turned and pulled and twisted until it has no memory of the marble block people lined up to stare at, 10 foot tall, what we look like in dreams or after a punishing amount of alcohol.
+Sad, perhaps, as when a handsome star has the old face turned and pulled and twisted until it has no memory of the marble block people lined up to stare at, 10 foot tall, what we look like in dreams, what we think we look like after a punishing amount of alcohol.

 Ur-village comedy.
-Perfect in tone and enthusiasm and the wonder.
+Perfect in tone and enthusiasm and wonderment.

-Better than Carver and Altman alone.
-The scene when they’re drunk in the hot tub, painted up like clowns, bright daytime in Los Angeles.
+Better than Carver and Altman on their own, a true ensemble.
+The scene when they’re drunk in the hot tub, painted up like clowns, bright day after night in Los Angeles.

 A Fish Called Wanda